XiaoxiaoRen-Xx/Xxszdhbczzz/final-project-part-two.md

 These participants can reflect the people who might come across this project in real life.

 Ideally and typically they are:
-– People who are new to dieting or struggle to navigate conflicting information.
+– People who are new to dieting or struggle to gain useful and applicable information.
-– Those who have experience with weight loss but may have encountered Yo-Yo dieting, misinformation, or unsustainable methods.
+– Those who have experience with weight loss but may have encountered misinformation, or wrong methods.
-- People who have been exposed to online viral weight loss trends may have followed misleading advice.
+- People who have been exposed to online viral weight loss trends.
 - People who have experience in data visualization and storytelling.
 - General audience, not just fitness professionals.

 #### Interviewers:

-student, early 20's
+- student, early 20's
-student, late 20's
+- student, late 20's
-student, early 20's
+- student, early 20's
-student, early 20's
+- student, early 20's

 #### Interview script

 **💬 Interview Introduction:**

 Thank you for participating!
-This project explores the challenges of weight loss and misinformation in the fitness industry.
+This project explores the challenges of weight loss and misinformation during the loss weight process.
 I’ll show you my Shorthand draft and ask for your thoughts.
 Please be honest—your feedback will help me improve clarity and effectiveness.

 **💡 Interview Questions:**